Last Updated on May 23, 2025 by Admin

-To identify pages affected by this issue, follow these steps:
+One can identify the pages affected by this issue by following below steps:

 - Login to your Google Search Console dashboard.